Aliases for HR Gene

 GeneCards Summary for HR Gene

-HR (Hair Growth Associated) is a Protein Coding gene.
-Diseases associated with HR include Alopecia Universalis and Atrichia With Papular Lesions.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
-An important paralog of this gene is KDM3A.
+HR (HR Lysine Demethylase And Nuclear Receptor Corepressor) is a Protein Coding gene.
+Diseases associated with HR include Alopecia Universalis Congenita and Atrichia With Papular Lesions.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription corepressor activity.
+An important paralog of this gene is JMJD1C.

 UniProtKB/Swiss-Prot for HR Gene

 Histone demethylase that specifically demethylates both mono- and dimethylated 'Lys-9' of histone H3.
 May act as a transcription regulator controlling hair biology (via targeting of collagens), neural activity, and cell cycle.